 Astadia, CodeTurn, DataTurn, TestMatch, DataMatch are trademarks of Astadia.
 These trademarks may not be used without permission.
+These trademarks may not be used without the permission of Astadia.
 The absence of a product, company, or service name or logo from this list does not constitute a waiver of the trademark or other intellectual property rights of Astadia concerning that name or logo.